s-fuerst/Vahana.jl/docs/src/predator.md

 ## Transition Functions

-As mentioned in the comment for the PredatorView, the cells are responsible to connect the Prey with the Predators.
-So each cell iterate over each prey on the cell and add edges to all predators the can view the cell.
+As mentioned in the comment for the View type, the cells are responsible for connecting the Prey with the Predators.
+So each cell iterate over each prey on the cell and add edges to all predators that can view the cell.

-It may seem strange that the transition function does not return the state of the cell.
-The `apply!` method has the keyword argument `invariant_compute`, if this is set to true as we do this later when we call `find_prey`, Vahana knows that the state of the agents being called will not be change and the return values of the transition functions are ignored.
+The underscore (_) as the first argument in the find_prey function signifies that we don't need to access the state of the cell itself.
+This is because the function only needs to check for the presence of edges and create new connections based on those edges, without using any information from the cell's internal state.
+As a result, when we call apply! for find_prey, we don't include Cell in the read argument.
+Consequently, Vahana passes Val(Cell) as the first argument to find_prey for multiple dispatch purposes, rather than the actual cell state.
+This approach optimizes performance by avoiding unnecessary data access and allows the function to operate solely on the graph structure of the simulation.

 ````@example predator
-function find_prey(_, id, sim)
+function find_prey(_::Val{Cell}, id, sim)
+    if has_edge(sim, id, Position{Prey}) && has_edge(sim, id, View{Predator})
-    checked(foreach, neighborids(sim, id, PreyPosition)) do preyid
+        for preyid in neighborids(sim, id, Position{Prey})
-        checked(foreach, neighborids(sim, id, PredatorView)) do predid
+            for predid in neighborids(sim, id, View{Predator})
                 add_edge!(sim, preyid, predid, VisiblePrey())
+            end
         end
     end
 end;